US History Syllabus

 Extreme behavior issues will be referred to an administrator immediately

-- Head your papers correctly: name, date & class period in the upper right hand corner.
-The title of the assignment goes on the 1st line.
+1. Head your papers correctly: name, date & class period in the upper right hand corner.
+The title of the assignment goes on the first line.

-- Getting to class on time is important.
+8. Getting to class on time is important.
 Being late to class will result in consequences.
 The third tardy within a 9 week period will result in a phone call to a parent.
 4th tardy will result in a referral.
-All tardies after the 4th during a quarter will result in a referral.
+All tardies after the fourth during a quarter will result in a referral.